 I became especially fascinated with the 13th season of the show, when Jason Mesnick first proposed to Melissa in the finale, then decided that he was really in love with the runner-up, Molly, by the time of the update special.
 What happened with Melissa during those six weeks of engagement?
 “The conversations, which were so great on the show, were completely different,” Jason tried to explain.
 What I think he was really saying was, So we went to a movie in a normal theater.
 With other people around us.
 With bad popcorn.
 Walking out of the theater, she said, “That’s my new favorite movie!”
 I thought to myself, Really?
 That movie?
 And in that moment, I realized that was going to be our whole lives.

 Read the full article here, if you’d like.
-And the women are’t even allowed to watch TV or read books; their only escape from the house is to go on a date with the bachelor, right?
+And the women stay up for the rose ceremonies all night, plied with alcohol and hardly any food.
+They aren’t allowed to watch TV or read books; their only escape from the house is to go on a date with the bachelor, right?
 Talk about losing perspective!
 Do you watch the show?